supdrewin/rgb-cooling-hat/README.md

 # RGB Cooling HAT

-This repository aims to control the RGB fan of `YB-EPV02` via I2C protocol.
+This repository aims to control the RGB fan and more of `YB-EPV02` via I2C protocol.

 ### Features